Raney-org/mkdocs-material/docs/school/informal-logic/learning-activity/week-4.md

 Learning the fallacies helps one think critically and avoid erroneous reasoning.
 It can help us avoid falling for fallacies committed by others.

 For a more in-depth discussion of this topic see the **chapter 7** summary and resources.

+## WHAT YOU NEED TO KNOW 6

+Hyperbole is just another term for exaggeration.

+Euphemisms and dysphemismsare opposites.
+Dysphemisms are the opposite of euphemisms; these are descriptions used to put something in a more negative light.
+Euphemisms make something sound more positive than it might be otherwise.

+A proof surrogate is used to provide some degree of authority to a claim without actually offering any genuine support.

+For a more in-depth discussion of this topic see **section 8.2**.